| Surface | When to use it |

 ntro.data — direct platform access

-ntro.data.get_data_plane() returns a connection to the customer’s data platform under the tenant’s credentials.
-It’s an async object with methods that mirror the underlying driver — fetchrow, fetch, execute for Postgres / asyncpg; equivalent SQL surfaces for Databricks and Snowflake.
+ntro.data.get_data_plane() returns a connection to the tenant’s data platform under its bound credentials (or to its managed Postgres if that’s the strategy).
+It’s an async object with methods that mirror the underlying driver — fetchrow, fetch, execute for Postgres / asyncpg; equivalent SQL surfaces for Snowflake and Microsoft Fabric.

 Canonical example